-- Kant begins the second section (in paragraphs 1-10) rejecting an approach to ethics based upon examples (including those involving an understanding of God) and empirical inquiry.
+Kant begins the second section (in paragraphs 1-10) rejecting an approach to ethics based upon examples, even including approaches involving an understanding of God, and empirical inquiry.
 What reasons does Kant give for rejecting such an approach?
-Why does such an approach require first undertaking a metaphysics of morals? - 2.
-After this, Kant has a long discussion (in paragraphs 11--25 of the second section) about the different types of principles that command rational beings like us.
-According to Kant, what does it means for beings like us to have a will?
-What is a holy will and how is it different from our will?
+Why does the proper approach to ethics require undertaking a metaphysics of morals?

+- 2. After this, Kant has a long discussion (in second section, paragraphs 11-25) about the different types of principles that command rational beings like us.
+According to Kant, what does it means for rational beings to have a will?
+What is a "holy will" and how is it different from our will?
 Why does this lead to a discussion of imperatives?
 What are the differences between hypothetical and categorical imperatives? - 3.
-During this discussion, Kant raises (in paragraph 21 of the second section) the idea that everyone seems to seek the same end: happiness.
-However, he later comes back (in paragraph 25 of the second section) to say that, nevertheless, happiness is still unable provide a foundation for morality.
-What is his argument for justifying this claim? - 4.
-Finally, Kant believes he is now ready to present his first formulation of the categorical imperative (which scholars now call the formula of universal law).
-What is this formulation, and why does Kant believe he is justified to assert it (see especially paragraphs 26-33 of the second section) ?
-How does Kant apply this formula (in paragraphs 35-39 of the second section) to show that the following all violate the moral law: suicide, a false promise, neglecting one's own talents, and failing to be beneficent to other people.
+During this discussion, Kant raises (in the second section, paragraph 21) the idea that everyone seems to seek the same end: happiness.
+However, he later comes back (in the second section, paragraph 25) to say that, nevertheless, happiness is still unable provide a foundation for morality.
+What is his argument defending this claim? - 4.
+Finally, Kant believes he is now ready (in the second section, paragraphs 26-33) to present his first formulation of the categorical imperative, which is typically called the formula of universal law.
+What is this formulation, and why does Kant believe it is justified to act as a moral command for all human action?
+How does Kant apply this formula to show that the following all violate the moral law: - A. Suicide (paragraph 35), - B. A false promise (paragraph 36), - c.
+Neglecting one's own talents (paragraph 37), and - D. Failing to be beneficent to other people (paragraph 38).